The Scottish Civic Trust's My Place Photography Competition is

 age in Scotland.

-The winners will be announced on Thursday 23 March
+winners of the 2017 competition were announced on Thursday 23 March

 at a special ceremony in The Lighthouse,

 is the My Place Photography Competition?

 It is aimed at encouraging young people to explore their built

 environments in a creative way using photography as means of